-The Corporation's positioning in the market with respect to compensation for executive officers is assessed based on a comparator group that serves as a reference group, as established by PCI.
-PCI's analysis included 13 companies selected considering criteria such as annual average revenues between \$80 million and \$1,230 million, comparable client base, publicly-traded, autonomous, market for potential recruitment and entrepreneurial (the "Comparator Group").
+The Corporation's positioning in the market with respect to compensation for executive officers is assessed based on a comparator group that serves as a reference group, as suggested by PCI and approved by Human Ressources Committee.
+PCI's analysis conducted in 2014 included 13 companies selected considering criteria such as annual average revenues between US \$80 million and US \$1,383 million, comparable client base, publicly-traded, autonomous, market for potential recruitment and entrepreneurial (the "Comparator Group").
 These companies are: